holadepo/docs/astro/hosted-data-plane.md

 This is where you'll find instructions for completing the Astro installation process on the Astronomer-hosted cloud.

 Creating Astro clusters on the Astronomer cloud eliminates the need for your organization to manage a dedicated cloud account for Astro.
-When hosting your environment, Astronomer adheres to industry best practices and standards including the Health Insurance Portability and Accountability Act (HIIPAA), Service Organization Control 2 (SOC2), and  General Data Protection Regulation (GDPR).
+When hosting your environment, Astronomer adheres to industry best practices and standards including the Health Insurance Portability and Accountability Act (HIPAA), Service Organization Control 2 (SOC2), and  General Data Protection Regulation (GDPR).
 ```#

 ## Prerequisites